-- 11.1.1 In preparation of a Conceptual Scheme or Master Site Development Plan, applicants shall consult the Alberta Government's Listing of Historic Resources to identify the potential for historic resources within the development area. - 11.1.2 Provincial guidelines should be followed to determine whether any Historical Resources Application is required under the Historic Resources Act: - Any required avoidance or mitigation measures shall be incorporated within the development proposal and detailed within the Conceptual Scheme or Master Site Development Plan. - 11.1.3 Until a Historic Resources Impact Assessment of the Plan Area is completed, Conceptual Scheme or Master Site Development Plans should identify the impact of the proposal on any heritage or landscape features either within the Conceptual Scheme or Master Site Development Plan Area, or upon adjacent lands: - a) Where necessary, measures to preserve and enhance these features should also be detailed. - 11.1.4 Applicants are encouraged to incorporate heritage and landscape features into the layout and design of development proposals.
-Approaches may include: - a) Sensitive restoration or relocation of heritage buildings; - b) Complementary architectural design of adjacent new buildings; - c) Preservation of views or buffering around the feature; - d) Preservation of road alignments and boundary treatments; and - e) Use of interpretive signage denoting features. - 11.1.5 Names of new developments and/or roads should incorporate traditional knowledge, commemorations significant to Indigenous Peoples, the names of local settlement families, historical events, topographical features or locations.
+- 11.1.1 In preparation of a Local Plan, applicants shall consult the Alberta Government's Listing of Historic Resources to identify the potential for historic resources within the development area. - 11.1.2 Provincial guidelines should be followed to determine whether any Historical Resources Application is required under the Historic Resources Act: - a) Any required avoidance or mitigation measures shall be incorporated within the development proposal and detailed within the Local Plan. - 11.1.3 Until a Historic Resources Impact Assessment of the Plan Area is completed, Local Plans should identify the impact of the proposal on any heritage or landscape features either within the Local Plan Area, or upon adjacent lands: - a) Where necessary, measures to preserve and enhance these features should also be detailed. - 11.1.4 Applicants are encouraged to incorporate heritage and landscape features into the layout and design of development proposals.
+Approaches may include: - Sensitive restoration or relocation of heritage buildings; - b) Complementary architectural design of adjacent new buildings; - c) Preservation of views or buffering around the feature; - d) Preservation of road alignments and boundary treatments; and - e) Use of interpretive signage denoting features. - 11.1.5 Names of new developments and/or roads should incorporate traditional knowledge, commemorations significant to Indigenous Peoples, the names of local settlement families, historical events, topographical features or locations.